milkman4/not-quite-perfect-quotes/README.md

 ## Front End

 The front end react app was designed in order to be as light-weight as possible and perform as little business logic as needed.

+The root component which contains most of the front end code is in [App.js](https://github.com/milkman4/not-quite-perfect-quotes/blob/master/src/App.js) with styling in [App.css](https://github.com/milkman4/not-quite-perfect-quotes/blob/master/src/App.css)

-It's primarily only a view layer, which has handlers for few common sitations:
+It's primarily only a view layer, which has handlers for few common situations:

 1. No results from the API
 2. Error handling from the API